 What are Spider Veins?

 Spider veins are large capillaries that are exposed on the skin with a spider leg-like appearance.
 Hence the name.
 These dilated blood vessels can be caused by numerous issues including age, genetics, pregnancy, and sun exposure.

 While they are usually not concerning health-wise, they can often cause your skin to look patchy and discolored.
 If they continue to get bigger, they could also become a little sore and painful.

-They are different than varicose veins.
+Note that Spider Veins are different than varicose veins.

 What is Light Therapy?

 Also known as Photodynamic Therapy, light therapy emits specific wavelengths of light on your skin, typically red, blue, or amber-colored light.